Understanding the FCC one-to-one consent rule update

 Do-Not-Call and text message regulations

-• The rule codifies that text messages are subject to the same regulations as calls under the National Do-Not-Call (DNC) Registry.
+• Text messages are subject to the same regulations as calls under the National Do-Not-Call (DNC) Registry.
 Marketing texts cannot be sent to numbers on the DNC list without prior express invitation or permission.

 • Mobile carriers are required to block texts from numbers flagged for sending illegal texts.
 This helps to reduce spam and fraudulent messages.